JP12025/cash/README.md

 ```

 > [!TIP]
-> Here, the best is a greedy algorithm.
-As its name says, it consists in taking the local optimal choice.
+> If you already know how to change money, the best algorithm is called greedy algorithm.
+> As its name says, it consists in taking the locally optimal choice.
-> This choice is always to try the coin with the greater value, if its value is too high, the next coin, etc.
+> You begin with the greater coin (`50` cents), if its value is too high for the amount, try the next coin, etc.
+> Be careful, a greedy algorithm is not always correct, ask yourself why (or ask chatGPT but don't trust it too much).

 > [!TIP]
 > How many `25` cents appear in `64`?
 Well as simple as `64 // 25` (and you're left with `64 % 25` cents)